Motion made, and Question proposed, That this House do now adjourn.—(Jo Churchill.)

 The duration and severity of symptoms vary from woman to woman.
 Generally, symptoms start a few months or years before periods stop—this is known as the perimenopause—and can persist for some time afterwards.
 On average, symptoms last for four years after the last period, but about one in 10 women experience them for up to 12 years.
 About eight in 10 women will have additional symptoms for some time before and after their periods stop, including hot flushes, night sweats, difficulty sleeping, palpitations, poor concentration, memory problems, low mood, anxiety and depression.

 The common symptoms are numerous and varied.
 Every woman’s experience is unique.
 For example, I never experienced hot flushes or night sweats, but I certainly did experience other symptoms, and that was a problem for me, because I did not realise I was menopausal.
 That is the case for many other women.
-I remember considering whether I could even continue my job, and I know from correspondence I have received that countless other women struggle to manage the menopause however it affect their lives.
+I remember considering whether I could even continue my job, and I know from correspondence I have received that countless other women struggle to manage the menopause however it affects their lives.
 A survey from West Midlands police showed that 21% of policewomen had given up work due to their menopausal symptoms.

 Of course, the menopause does not affect just women.
 Every man in the country either lives with, works with or is related to a woman, and employers are affected and will continue to be affected.